HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 - Job control

+	The main wrapper utilizes its own parallelization for execution, and is designed to run on a single work station or compute node with one or more CPU cores; compute cluster job management software is not needed.
+Disk IO may limit effective throughput more so than the number of CPU cores.

 	There are two options for controlling jobs and CPU usage, as some of the tools are multi-threaded and many of the applications can be run concurrently.
-The `--job` option indicates the number of simultaneous jobs that can be run concurrently.
+The `--job` option indicates the number of simultaneous jobs (applications) that can be run concurrently.
 The `--cpu` option indicates the number of threads available to each job.
 The product of the two should not exceed the total number of cores or threads allowed for your machine.

 	When mistakes happen and the pipeline stops early (it happens), it is usually possible to restart the pipeline after fixing the error.
 Each child-job is checked for